New bill pits Spruce and Pine Street residents against cyclists ... again

 Discussion of a new city proposal for concrete protection of the bike lanes also is generating heat.

 Once again, Philadelphia cyclists are pitted against some residents of the narrow streets who say the changes would hurt their quality of life.
-A number of people said they need to keep their temporary access to the front of their homes for deliveries, to unload groceries and also for elderly and disabled neighbors with trouble moving to and from loading zones.
+A number of people said they need to keep their temporary access to the front of their homes for deliveries, to unload groceries, and also for elderly and disabled neighbors who have trouble moving to and from loading zones.

-“When a car or truck is blocking a bike lane, it forces people cycling to merge with faster car traffic, increasing the risk of injury,” said Louis Bartholomew, executive director of the Queen Village Neighbors Association, which supports the no-stopping bill.
-It also benefits drivers, he said, because they don’t need to weaving into their lane.
+“When a car or truck is blocking a bike lane, it forces people cycling to merge with faster car traffic, increasing the risk of injury,” said Louis Bartholomew, executive director of the Queen Village Neighbors Association, a cyclist speaking for himself at a Council hearing.
+It also benefits drivers, he said, because they don’t need to worry about weaving into their lane.
+(The organization has taken no position.)

 The legislation, sponsored by Councilmember Jamie Gauthier and Council President Kenyatta Johnson, is scheduled for a vote Thursday in a meeting of the full Council after winning unanimous committee approval.

-It would set a $125 fine for stopping in a bike lane in Center City, and $75 for stopping a vehicle in bike lanes elsewhere in the city.
+It would set a $125 fine for stopping in a bike lane in Center City, and $75 for stopping a vehicle in a bike lane elsewhere in the city.
+No-stopping would become the law citywide if the bill is enacted, but most of the attention so far has focused on the Spruce and Pine bike lanes, Philadelphia’s busiest.

 Some of the public debate has been infused with the rancor familiar to the city’s long-running war over bike-safety issues and parking, which always looms large.

-Residents speak of cyclists cursing them, pounding on the hoods of their cars and banging on windows.
+Some residents speak of cyclists cursing them, pounding on the hoods of their cars, and banging on windows.
 Cyclists tell harrowing stories about drivers menacing them.
 One man testified last week at a Council hearing that a driver sped up as he was steering his cycle around a parked car in the bike lane, pulled over and yelled at him, then punched the rider after he yelled back.

 Neighbor vs. neighbor